JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goFundamentals.md

 Slicing is a mechanism to extract a portion of a string.
 It is done by specifying the start and end indices of the part of the string that you want to extract.
 The syntax for slicing a string is `string[start:end]`.

-Taking the above `greeting` variable as example:
+Taking the above `greeting` variable as an example:

 | slice            | output        | description                                                                                      |
 |------------------|---------------|--------------------------------------------------------------------------------------------------|